Best Of16 min read

 🏆 Best Overall for Retirement Planning: Personal Capital (Empower) The free planning tools genuinely rival paid financial planning software that advisors charge hundreds of dollars for.
 Combine it with low-cost Fidelity or Vanguard accounts and you've got a near-professional setup at minimal cost.

 🤖 Best Robo-Advisor for Retirement: Wealthfront At the same 0.25% fee as Betterment, you get direct indexing at $100K and a more sophisticated tax engine.
-For long-term retirement accounts where tax efficiency compounds over decades, that edge matters more than most people realize.
+Over decades of retirement investing, tax efficiency compounds into real money — more than most people realize.

-💰 Best for Low Costs Over the Long Term: Vanguard John Bogle's ghost smiles every time someone avoids a 1% AUM fee.
-Vanguard's structural alignment with investors makes its cost advantage sustainable — not just a promotional offer that evaporates after year one.
+💰 Best for Low Costs Over the Long Term: Vanguard John Bogle's ghost approves every time someone avoids a 1% AUM fee.
+Vanguard's structural alignment with investors makes its cost advantage sustainable — not just a promotional offer that disappears after year one.

 🚀 Best for Beginners: Betterment or SoFi Both have zero minimums and strong UX.
 Betterment is better for retirement specifically; SoFi wins if you want to consolidate your entire financial life in one app.